World Studies Faculty-led Study Abroad Programs 2019

-The Global Education Office and the School of World Studies, in collaboration with the Lachish Archaeology Project, are pleased to offer a unique field school opportunity just outside of Jerusalem, Israel.
-Students explore firsthand the history of the period of the first kings of ancient Israel and the Judean Kingdom (1000-500 BCE) through field archaeology, lab work, supplemental classroom lectures and tours.
+In collaboration with the Lachish Archaeology Project, this unique field school just outside of Jerusalem allows students to explore the first kings of ancient Israel and the Judean Kingdom (1000-500 BCE) through field archaeology, lab work, supplemental classroom lectures and tours.
 VCU students will join a consortium of several university sponsored teams all directed by Dr. Yossi Garfinkle of Hebrew University.
-Teams from VCU have worked with Dr. Garfinkle at Khirbet Qeiyafa, Israel for five years from 2009-2013 and most recently at Tell Lachish from 2014-2016 and look forward to contributing to the continued success of the fourth expedition.

 Please note that there is a current US State Department Travel Warning for Israel.